CABSEL/GFA/Installation_guide.md

 ‘Fractions’:	 The glycan fractions formatted as in the given example.

 #### GFA_v1.m
-This is the main Matlab file of GFA.
-It runs GFA for a given dataset of a fed-batch experiment as specified in Input.xlsx.
+Runs GFA for a given dataset of a fed-batch experiment as specified in Input.xlsx.

 #### GFA_xlsxread.m
 Extracts data from an EXCEL file and saves them in a form that can be used by GFA.